hanane-issa/python-crash-course/_build/html/_sources/module1/module_1a_settingup.md

 Python scripts (with a .py extension) are plain text files containing Python code.
 They are used ideally for production code, writing applications and libraries/packages, and reusing functions and classes.
 However, they have no built-in output visualization and are executed as one whole script.

 If you're interested in seeing what your code is doing, you can instead use Jupyter Notebook files (with a .ipynb extension).
 Jupyter notebook files (previously known as Ipython notebook) allow you to create computational notebooks and write your code interatively (not limited to Python).
-Quoting the official documentation, "A computational notebook is a shareable document that combines computer code, plain language descriptions, data, rich visualizations like 3D models, charts, graphs and figures, and interactive controls".
+Quoting the [official documentation](https://docs.jupyter.org/en/latest/#what-is-a-notebook), "*A computational notebook is a shareable document that combines computer code, plain language descriptions, data, rich visualizations like 3D models, charts, graphs and figures, and interactive controls*".

 In other words,  it's interactive, which allows for step-by-step code execution and for viewing your outputs.
 It's great for data exploration and analysis since you can easily experiment with Python code and visualize results, as well as add text-based explanations (Markdown).